Brandypants/brandurheinason_privacy/CSAE.md

 ### 3. Addressing Child Sexual Abuse Material (CSAM)
 We actively work to detect, address, and prevent the dissemination of CSAM by:

-- Using automated detection tools to identify and block CSAM content.
 - Reporting identified CSAM to appropriate law enforcement agencies and relevant organizations such as the **National Center for Missing and Exploited Children (NCMEC)**.

 ### 4. Compliance with Child Safety Laws